webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 # Running Crawls

-Running crawls can be modified from the crawl workflow **Latest Crawl** tab.
-You may want to modify a running crawl if you find that the workflow is crawling pages that you didn't intend to archive, or if you want a boost of speed.
+Monitor and interact with crawl runs in real-time: watch pages being crawled, update queued URLs on the fly to exclude unwanted pages, pause a crawl for inspection, and more.

+## Introduction { .invisible }

+---

+The **Crawling** > **Crawl Runs** page lists all active crawls.
+Individual crawl runs can be viewed and modified from the crawl workflow **Latest Crawl** tab.

 ## Crawl Status